turulomio/django_moneymoney/doc/CATALOGMANAGER.md

 To be a django_moneymoney catalog manager, you should create in your instance with django admin a permission manually called "catalogmanager" and giving it to the user.

 insert into auth_permission (name, content_type_id, codename) values('Allow user to manage catalogs.
-Only developers', 1, 'catalogmanager');
+Only developers', 1, 'catalog_manager');

+NOF UNCIONA

+CREAR GRUPO Y METER PERMISOS  DE EDICION EN TABLAS Y QUITAR DEL RESTO

 Look for the id of the authpermission (In my case 137)